-Domtar designs, manufactures, markets and distributes a wide variety of fibre-based products, including paper, market pulp, wood products and tissue, which are marketed in more than 80 countries.
+Domtar is a leading, privately held manufacturer of diversified forest products and designs, manufactures, markets and distributes a wide variety of fibre-based products, including paper, market pulp, wood products and tissue, which are marketed in more than 90 countries.
+Domtar's annual production capacities are 9.1 million metric tons of pulp, paper, packaging and tissue and approximately 3 billion board feet of lumber and other wood products.
 The company is the largest integrated manufacturer and marketer of uncoated freesheet paper and uncoated mechanical papers in North America, as well as a leading global producer of newsprint, fluff, recycled and softwood pulp in North America.
-It owns or operates manufacturing facilities, including pulp and paper mills, tissue facilities and sawmills, as well as power generation assets in the United States and Canada.
+It owns or operates, through its subsidiaries, manufacturing facilities, including pulp and paper mills, tissue facilities and sawmills, as well as power generation assets in the United States and Canada.
 Domtar's paper and tissue manufacturing operations are supported by its converting and forms manufacturing operations.

-Reporting entity's legal name Domtar Corporation Financial reporting year January 1, 2023, to December 31, 2023 Identification of a revised report None Identification of a joint report This report jointly covers Domtar Corporation's primary operating subsidiaries in Canada: Domtar Inc., Resolute FP Canada Inc. and Catalyst Paper Corporation (collectively referred to as "Domtar") Entity categorization according to the Act Has a place of business in Canada, does business in Canada or has assets in Canada and, on the basis of its consolidated financial statements, meets at least two of the following conditions for at least one of its two most recent financial years: a) It has at least \$20 million in assets; b) It has generated at least \$40 million in revenue; c) It employs an average of at least 250 employees.
-Sector/Industry Pulp, paper, tissue, packaging and lumber manufacturing in Canada and the United States (U.S.) Location Domtar Corporation is incorporated in Delaware, with a head office in Fort Mill, South Carolina, and numerous manufacturing facilities across the United States and Canada
+Reporting entity's legal name Domtar Corporation Financial reporting year January 1, 2024, to December 31, 2024 Identification of a revised report None Identification of a joint report This report jointly covers Domtar Corporation's primary operating subsidiaries in Canada: Domtar Inc., Resolute FP Canada Inc., Fibrek General Partnership, Resolute Engineered Wood Larouche Inc., Resolute Engineered Wood St-Prime LP, and Forest Products Mauricie LP (collectively referred to as "Domtar") Entity categorization according to the Act Has a place of business in Canada, does business in Canada or has assets in Canada and, on the basis of its consolidated financial statements, meets at least two of the following conditions for at least one of its two most recent financial years: a) It has at least \$20 million in assets; b) It has generated at least \$40 million in revenue; c) It employs an average of at least 250 employees.
+Sector/Industry Pulp, paper, tissue, packaging and wood products manufacturing in Canada and the United States (U.S.) Location Domtar Corporation is incorporated in Delaware, with a head office in Fort Mill, South Carolina, and numerous manufacturing facilities operated by its subsidiaries and affiliates across the United States and Canada